dnstanciu/dnstanciu.github.io-src/content/pages/cv.md

 ##### **Application Development and Maintenance Frontrunner** - **[UK Data Archive](http://www.data-archive.ac.uk)** - 11/2011 - 6/2012

 - Wrote unit tests with NUnit and integration tests with Selenium for web apps.
-- Built multithreaded logging service of user activity in C#.
-Logs were stored in a SQL database.
+- Built multithreaded logging service of user activity (C#, SQL).
 - Performed load testing of logging service using JMeter.
 - Continuous integration with Jenkins, issue tracking with JIRA within a team of 10.